 Brian Johnson practices in the areas of corporate formation and governance, private equity finance, and real estate transactions.
+He is Co-Chair of the Woods Rogers Pandemic Response Group formed in March 2020.

 A significant part of his practice focuses on assisting startups, entrepreneurs, and privately-held companies with their transactional needs, including advising clients in merger and acquisition activities, joint venture structures, capital raises including private placements and Series A financings, and intellectual property licensing.